KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 The string "*You are about to pay*" should be changed to "*You are going to buy*"

 ### Create your own UIs
-You could also create your own UIs and use our helper functions to get list of supported tokens, get expected rate between tokens, get balance of ETH/token given the address, sign the transaction and send transfer/trade functions.
+You could also create your own UIs and use our helper functions to get the list of supported tokens, get expected rate between tokens, get balance of ETH/token given the address, sign the transaction and send transfer/trade functions.

 **Supported Tokens**
 To get Kyber supported tokens, call: